THE INTERSECTION OF THE GUT MICROBIOME AND NEUROLOGICAL DISEASE

 Blazing a New Trail in the Treatment of Neurological Diseases and Disorders

 Axial’s scientific focus on the microbiome gut-brain axis represents a transformative therapeutic approach that has potential to treat neurological diseases and disorders in ways never before possible.
-Using the microbiome as a source for new drug targets, we are developing gut-targeted small molecule therapeutics with little to no systemic absorption.
+Using the microbiome as a source for new drug targets, we are developing and providing Microbial Inspired Therapeutics research related to gut-targeted, small molecule therapeutics with little to no systemic absorption.